influxdata/giraffe/giraffe/README.md

   - the return value from the `fromRows` utility function.
   - the return value from the `newTable` utility function.

 - **layers**: _array[Object, ...]. **Required**._ An array of [LayerConfig objects](#layerconfig).
 These objects are customizations specific to a type of `<Plot>`.
-Currently, Giraffe supports only one pre-defined `<Plot>` type with any number of "custom layers".
+Currently, Giraffe supports only one pre-defined `<Plot>` type per graph with any number of "custom layers".
 Custom layers are not pre-defined in Giraffe, but created through a callback render function in the configuration.

 - **xScale**: _"linear" | "log".
-Optional._ Sets the scaling of the x-axis by selecting the correct scaling function to be used by Layers.
-Linear scaling means the same distance between ticks represent the same increase in value.
-Logarithmic (log) scaling means the same distance between ticks can represent an exponential increase in value, used as a way to display data with a very wide range of values in a compact space.
+Optional._ Sets the scaling function to be used on the x-axis internally by Giraffe to generate values for resources, such as tick marks.

+  - "linear" scaling means the same distance between ticks represents the same increase in value.
+  - "log" (logarithmic) scaling means the same distance between ticks can represent an exponential increase in value, used as a way to display data with a very wide range of values in a compact space.

 - **yScale**: _"linear" | "log".
-Optional._ Sets the scaling of the y-axis by selecting the correct scaling function to be used by Layers.
-Linear scaling means the same distance between ticks represent the same increase in value.
-Logarithmic (log) scaling means the same distance between ticks can represent an exponential increase in value, used as a way to display data with a very wide range of values in a compact space.
+Optional._ Sets the scaling function to be used on the y-axis internally by Giraffe to generate values for resources, such as tick marks.

+  - "linear" scaling means the same distance between ticks represents the same increase in value.
+  - "log" (logarithmic) scaling means the same distance between ticks can represent an exponential increase in value, used as a way to display data with a very wide range of values in a compact space.

 - **xDomain**: _array[min, max].
-Optional._ The x domain of the plot can be explicitly set with numbers denoting a _min_ and _max_.
-If this option is passed, then `<Plot>` is operating in a "controlled" mode, where it always uses the passed x domain.
+Optional._ The x domain of the plot can be explicitly set with numbers denoting a minimum and a maximum value for the y-axis.
+If this option is passed, both _min_ and _max_ are required to be numbers, making the `<Plot>` operate in a "controlled" mode, where it always uses the passed x domain to set the minimum and maximum value of the x-axis.
 Any brush interaction with the `<Plot>` that should change the x domain will call the `onSetXDomain` option when the component is in controlled mode.
 Double clicking the plot will call `onResetXDomain`.
 If the `xDomain` option is not passed, then the component is "uncontrolled".
 It will compute, set, and reset the `xDomain` automatically.

 - **onSetXDomain**: _function(array[min, max]).
 Optional._ See above regarding **xDomain**.

 - **onResetXDomain**: _function().
 Optional._ See above regarding **xDomain**.

 - **yDomain**: _array[min, max].
-Optional._ The y domain of the plot can be explicitly set with numbers denoting a _min_ and _max_.
-If this option is passed, then `<Plot>` is operating in a "controlled" mode, where it always uses the passed y domain.
+Optional._ The y domain of the plot can be explicitly set with numbers denoting a minimum and a maximum value for the y-axis.
+If this option is passed, both _min_ and _max_ are required to be numbers, making the `<Plot>` operate in a "controlled" mode, where it always uses the passed y domain.
 Any brush interaction with the `<Plot>` that should change the y domain will call the `onSetYDomain` option when the component is in controlled mode.
 Double clicking the plot will call `onResetYDomain`.
 If the `yDomain` option is not passed, then the component is "uncontrolled".
 It will compute, set, and reset the `yDomain` automatically.

 - **onSetYDomain**: _function(array[min, max]).
 Optional._ See above regarding **yDomain**.